-The Athora Belgium internal control and risk management system is founded on the establishment of the three lines of defense:
+The Athora Belgium internal control and risk management system is founded on the establishment of the three lines of defence:

-- ✓ First Line: Business management ("Risk Owners") takes risks and is responsible for day-to-day risk management. - Second line: Governance and control functions such as Risk Management, Compliance and Actuarial Function help business management manage and control specific types of risks by providing appropriate oversight and challenge. - ✓ Third line: The Internal Audit function provides Board and management with independent assurance of the design and operating effectiveness of governance, risk management, and internal controls.
+- ✓ First Line: Business management ("Risk Owners") takes risks and is responsible for day-to-day risk management. - Second line: Governance and control functions such as Risk Management, Compliance and Actuarial Function help business management manage and control specific types of risks by providing appropriate oversight and challenge. - Third line: The Internal Audit function provides Board and management with independent assurance of the design and operating effectiveness of governance, risk management, and internal controls.

-The second line control function depends on the Chief Risk Officer, who hierarchically depends on the Chief Executive Officer while keeping a direct access to the Board of Directors and having a complete access to all information.
+The Risk Management Function is owned by the Chief Risk Officer (CRO), the Actuarial Function reports hierarchically to the CRO while keeping its direct access to the Board of Directors, and the Compliance Function reports hierarchically to the Chief Executive Office.
 For further information please refer to section B3 of the Solvency Condition Financial Report.